Harald V: National honours and medals

+The mark ° indicates honours mentioned on his official website page about decorations (see also in English).

 Foreign honours

-In the British Army, Harald V was the final Colonel-in-Chief of the Green Howards.
+In the British Army, Harald V was appointed an honorary general in 1994, and he was the final Colonel-in-Chief of the Green Howards.
 He is also an honorary Colonel in the British Royal Marines.
 He is patron of the Anglo-Norse Society in London, formerly together with Queen Elizabeth II, his second cousin.
 Harald is in the line of succession to the British throne, because of his descent from King Edward VII of the United Kingdom.
-He is a Stranger Knight of the Garter, an Honorary Knight Grand Cross of the Royal Victorian Order, and a Recipient of the Royal Victorian Chain, as well as numerous other orders of chivalry.
+He is a Stranger Knight Companion of the Order of the Garter, an Honorary Knight Grand Cross of the Royal Victorian Order, and a Recipient of the Royal Victorian Chain, as well as numerous other orders of chivalry.